Harphies/my-webiste/src/pages/post_21/index.md

 <img src="./cover_21.jpg"/>
 <br/>

-**Recommendation Systems** Recommednation systems has become the integral part of many applications in recent time and mostly web applications. its about recommending something to users based on thier preferences.
+**Recommendation Systems** Recommendation system has become an integral part of many applications in recent time and mostly web applications. it's about recommending something to users based on thier preferences.

 **Types of Recommendation Systems**